greymistcube/racing_game_ai/docs/index.md

  with as little change as possible.
  * Simulate an autonomous driving environment by limiting the kind of information that gets fed to the AI.

+# Very Nonlinear Nature of the Game

+# Chossing the Variables

+# Installing Sensors

+# Inside the AI's Mind

+# Other Discussions